GreatSouthLand/alltogethernow/README.md

 Work in Progress

 The original template was from htmltemplates.net. <br>
-The site uses only plain html and one css file (without javasript or any other scripting language). <br>
+The site uses only plain html along with some css and javascript. <br>
 Browsing is via the top navigation bar on each page and/or some button type links where applicable. <br>
 Extra info is provided in boxes with grayed backgrounds and a thin outline, holding tables, text or images. <br>
 Image files have been kept as small as possible without losing legibility. <br>